PetrKryslUCSD/MeshCore.jl/docs/src/concepts/concepts.md

 ### Incidence relations ``(d,d)``, where ``d \gt 1``

+These incidence relations are mostly useful for uniformity to record an identity relation: an entity is mapped to itself.
+The operation is denoted here `id`(``(d,d)``).

+This defers starkly from the
-These incidence relations do not fit the table referenced many times above.
-The definition of such a relation is not unique:  It needs to refer to a connecting shape.
-For instance, the relationship between faces,   ``(2,2)``, needs to state through which shape the incidence occurs: is it through the common vertex?
-Is it through a common edge?
-Similarly, for cells the incidence relationship ``(3,3)`` will be different for the incidence to follow from a common vertex, a common edge, or a common face.
+definitions of such relations that can be found in the literature.
+Those are one-to-many, and don't fit the table above.
+They need to refer to a connecting shape.
+For instance, the relationship between faces,   ``(2,2)``, would need to state through which shape the incidence occured: was it through the common vertex?
+Was it through a common edge?
+Similarly, for cells the incidence relationship ``(3,3)`` would be different for the incidences that followed from a common vertex, a common edge, or a common face.

 ### How incidence relations are computed